trevorputbrese/AE-HandsonLab/tanzu-chat-guide.md

    - Vector Store: PgVectorStore ✅
    - Embed Model: text-embedding-3-small ✅
 3. Click "Upload File" and select a PDF document
-   - **Suggestion**: Use a technical document, user manual, or documentation PDF
+   - **Suggestion**: Use a technical document, user manual, or documentation PDF.
+You can also find spring health assessment pdf in our Lab's git repo.
    - The file will be processed and indexed automatically
    - You'll see a progress bar during upload